Rhoumi/faust2svgplot/README.md

 #### notes
-* The probe are evaluated at every buffer size end.
+* The probes are evaluated at every buffer size end.
 If you want the maximum precision, you will need to have a buffer size of 1 sample (set to 1 by default)